HowestX/howestx-docs/final.md

 Python uses packages to manage dependencies.
 This can introduce problems when you run multiple Python applications on a single machine.
 When upgrading a packages for one application, the second application may break if depends on a different version than the new dependencies.

 For this, the Python community has introduced *virtual environments*.
-These provide isolate packages in seperate environments.
+These provide isolated packages in seperate environments.
 Usually, there will be one environment per application.

 Virtual environments (or *venvs* for short) need to be *activated* before you can do work in them.
 There will be a `bin/` folder in a virtual environment, containing multiple scripts.
 You can *source* the `activate` script to enable the virtual environment.
 This is done like this